Ik0ri4n/Common/README.md

 # Common
-Common types and interface used in my projects.
+Common types and interfaces used in my projects.